Overview of Cozumel’s Unique Ecosystem

 Other noteworthy trees include the West Indian locust tree (Hymenaea courbaril), which can grow up to 40 meters (131 feet) tall, and the Caribbean pine (Pinus caribaea), the tallest tree on the island, which can reach heights of up to 50 meters (164 feet).

-Avocado trees are also popular on the island, and you’ll often see them growing in people’s yards.
+Avocado trees are also popular on the island; you’ll often see them growing in people’s yards.

 Shrubs and bushes

-Besides its trees, Cozumel is also home to a variety of shrubs and bushes.
+Besides its trees, Cozumel is also home to various shrubs and bushes.
 Among the most common species are the yellow oleander (Thevetia peruviana), which produces bright yellow flowers, and the poisonwood tree (Metopium toxiferum), whose leaves and berries are poisonous if ingested.

 Other notable shrubs include the hibiscus (Hibiscus rosa-sinensis), which produces beautiful flowers in a variety of colors, and the beach morning glory (Ipomoea pes-caprae), which is found growing near the shoreline.